eddow/webgpgpu/docs/imports.md

 - `imports` They can simply other imports - circular references will be reported by a `CircularImportError` when the imports are resolved (on code generation).

-As these imports are used in a shader (declaring a function), in the case `childImport` imports `parantImport` and is imported in a code generation, then here is how the generated code will look like:
+As these imports are used in a shader (declaring a function), in the case `childImport` imports `parentImport` and is imported in a code generation, then here is how the generated code will look like:

 ```
 ...